kommi7/f1-calender-viewer/README.md

 ------------------------

 *   mvn clean package

-    This generates target/f1-calendar-viewer.jar or .war (based on pom.xml packaging).
+    *   This generates target/f1-calendar-viewer.jar or .war (based on pom.xml packaging).

 *   Troubleshooting Build Errors:

-    *   If you encounter "\[ERROR\] Failed to execute goal org.apache.maven.plugins:maven-compiler-plugin:3.13.0:compile ... release version 21 not supported":
+    *   If you encounter "\[ERROR\] Failed to execute goal org.apache.maven.                     plugins:maven-compiler-plugin:3.13.0:compile ... release version 21 not supported":

         *   Ensure your JDK is 17+ (java -version).